 - the loan amount

-- rate of interest
+- rate of interest which is usually variable

 - the borrower’s life expectancy.

 Typically, these products involve no repayments and capitalised interest.
 Equity is eroded very quickly and they are more expensive than traditional forms of borrowing.
 There is an inevitable measure of uncertainty about the size of the ultimate debt.

 As with other forms of mortgage, lenders require borrowers to obtain independent legal advice about the transaction before proceeding.
 In turn, practitioners may be asked to certify that the borrower has received independent advice about the nature and effect of the transaction.

 The client should discuss product alternatives with an independent financial advisor and choose one on the strength of financial advice, including Centrelink and tax issues, before the practitioner provides legal advice.
 The client should also consider potential suitability of other options such as downsizing, assistance from family members and the Pension Loans Scheme.
 There are no ‘standard’ products or conditions, so before dispensing legal advice spend time reading the fine print.
 The practitioner needs to understand the mechanics of the transaction including when the title changes hands, what security the borrower has, and particularly, the range of default provisions.

 Also consider whether the contract contains any potentially unfair terms and complies with the consumer protection requirements contained in the National Consumer Credit Protection Act 2009 (Cwlth) (NCCP) which includes the National Credit Code.
 It is also important to consider whether the client has capacity to enter into the transaction.